Mohamedsobhy01/Expense-Tracker-App/README.md

 ---

+## 🤖 AI-Assisted Improvement
+This project was improved using **ChatGPT assistance**, demonstrating how AI can help optimize code, improve structure, and enhance functionality while keeping readability and maintainability.

+---

 ## 🧠 How It Works
 - Converts any entered currency to USD using a live API (`open.er-api.com`)
 - Validates input: ensures **amount > 0** and numeric